camunda/camunda-docs-manual/content/reference/rest/external-task/post-bpmn-error.md

 ---

-Report a business error to a running external task.
-The error code must be specified to identify the error boundary event.
+Report a business error from a running external task to the process engine.
+The error code must be specified to identify the BPMN error handler.

 # Method